zuozhenggh/learning-library/developer-library/microservices-unified-observability/performance-usecase/performance-usecase.md

    ![](images/slackfailure.png " ")

-## Task 5: Notice return to healthy state in PlaceOrder panel of dashboard and Slack message sent indicating response time is acceptable again
+## Task 5: Notice return to healthy state and Slack message sent indicating response time is acceptable.

    You will notice the health/heart of the PlaceOrder panel in Grafana console turn back to green.